vplesko/OrbLang/docs/pages/02_literals.md

 ---
 # Literals

 Literals are values of primitive types declared through Orb syntax.
-One group of literals are integer literals, shown in the example below.
+One group of literals are signed integer literals.

 ```
 import "std/io.orb";